Universal Deformation Rings of Finitely Generated Gorenstein-Projective Modules over Finite Dimensional Algebras: Abstract

 \section{Abstract}

-Let $\k$ be a field of arbitrary characteristic and let $\A$ be a finite dimensional $\k$-algebra.
-From results previously obtained by F.M Bleher and the third author, it follows that if $V$ is a $\A$-module with finite dimension over $\k$, then $V$ has a well-defined versal deformation ring $R(\A, V)$, which is complete local commutative Noetherian $\k$-algebra with residue field $\k$, and which is universal provided that the endomorphism ring of $V$ is isomorphic to $\k$.
-We prove that if $V$ is a finitely generated Gorenstein-projective left $\A$-module and the stable endomorphism ring of $V$ is isomorphic to $\k$, then the versal deformation ring $R(\A, V)$ is universal.
-We also prove that singular equivalences of Morita type (as introduced by X. W. Chen and L. G. Sun) preserve the isomorphism class of versal deformation rings of finitely generated Gorenstein-projective modules over Gorenstein algebras.
-Some examples are also given.
+Let $\k$ be a field of arbitrary characteristic, let $\A$ be a finite dimensional $\k$-algebra, and let $V$ be a finitely generated $\A$-module.
+F. M. Bleher and the third author previously proved that $V$ has a well-defined versal deformation ring $R(\A,V)$.
+If the stable endomorphism ring of $V$ is isomorphic to $\k$, they also proved under the additional assumption that $\A$ is self-injective that $R(\A,V)$ is universal.
+In this paper, we prove instead that if $\A$ is arbitrary but $V$ is Gorenstein-projective then $R(\A,V)$ is also universal when the stable endomorphism ring of $V$ is isomorphic to $\k$.
+Moreover, we show that singular equivalences of Morita type (as introduced by X. W. Chen and L. G. Sun) preserve the isomorphism classes of versal deformation rings of finitely generated Gorenstein-projective modules over Gorenstein algebras.
+We also provide examples.
+In particular, if $\A$ is a monomial algebra in which there is no overlap (as introduced by X. W. Chen, D. Shen and G. Zhou) we prove that every finitely generated indecomposable Gorenstein-projective $\A$-module has a universal deformation ring that is isomorphic to either $\k$ or to $\k[\![t]\!]/(t^2)$.

 \subjclass[2010]{16G10 \and 16G20 \and 20C20}